pitt-crc/k8s-manifests/README.md

 **What lives in this repo:**

-- `AppProject` definitions (namespace and repository access rules)
-- `Application` or `ApplicationSet` definitions pointing at tenant repositories
 - Namespace declarations and resource quotas
-- RBAC for tenant teams
+- `AppProject` definitions used to enforce per-tennant security, governance, and RBAC policies
+- `Application` or `ApplicationSet` definitions configuring tenant repository deployment

 **What lives in the tenant repo:**